The millionaire, the model & the hit man: Inside a Hollywood murder-for-hire-plot

 "Do they know why he's in prison?"
 Roberts asked.

 "Yes.
 They saw him being arrested.
-So, they were -- they were very present that morning," Monica replied.
-"Vendela, my youngest, she said -- she said, 'You know, Mommy, God gave Daddy a timeout.'"
+So, they were — they were very present that morning," Monica replied.
+"Vendela, my youngest, she said, 'You know, Mommy, God gave Daddy a timeout.'"

 But Dino still claims he is the victim.

-Note: This story previously aired on June 9, 2015.
-It was updated on Aug.
-30, 2025.